 Netflix (NFLX): New Buy Recommendation for This Technology Giant

-In a report released today, Matthew Thornton from SunTrust Robinson maintained a Buy rating on Netflix (NFLX), with a price target of $402.00.
-The company’s shares closed last Monday at $338.62.
+In a report released yesterday, Jason Helfstein from Oppenheimer maintained a Buy rating on Netflix (NFLX), with a price target of $400.00.
+The company’s shares closed last Monday at $338.11.

-According to TipRanks.com, Thornton is a 4-star analyst with an average return of 6.7% and a 49.5% success rate.
-Thornton covers the Technology sector, focusing on stocks such as Activision Blizzard, Glu Mobile, and Criteo SA.
+According to TipRanks.com, Helfstein is a top 100 analyst with an average return of 21.6% and a 69.3% success rate.
+Helfstein covers the Technology sector, focusing on stocks such as IAC/InterActiveCorp, Uber Technologies, and Match Group.

-Netflix has an analyst consensus of Moderate Buy, with a price target consensus of $371.92, representing an 8.3% upside.
+Currently, the analyst consensus on Netflix is a Moderate Buy with an average price target of $363.48, implying a 6.9% upside from current levels.
 In a report issued on January 7, J.P.
 Morgan also reiterated a Buy rating on the stock with a $425.00 price target.

 See today’s analyst top recommended stocks >>